A J Bialo

 During the game we all know,

-Your whole hand you n
+Your whole hand you never show.

 That which we choose to hide,